goghino/Ipopt-build-tutorial/Interfaces/Python/README.md

 ## Prerequisities
-It is assumed you have a working Ipopt library, ideally the one you have build from source.
+It is assumed you have a working Ipopt C++ library, ideally the one you have build from source.
 For detailed instruction please refer to the [tutorial](../../Ipopt).

 Next, you need the dependencies for a Python environment, namely [cython](https://cython.org/) and numpy.
 We use conda 4.9.2 in this tutorial.
 ```